michaelpeng/honeycomb-word-search/README.md

 # Honeycomb Word Search
-Search for words in a honeycomb structure
+Searches for words in a honeycomb structure.
+Program written for coding challenge.
+The `example_hexagon.PNG` image contains the example 61-hexagon image corresponding to the `honeycomb.txt` and `dictionary.txt` files in this repo.

 ##Overview
 ####Input: